Sample Efficiency Matters: A Benchmark for Practical Molecular Optimization: Algorithms

 \textbf{String-based}.
 String-based assembly strategies represent molecules as strings and explore chemical space by modifying strings directly: character-by-character, token-by-token, or through more complex transformations based on a specific grammar.
 We include two types of string representations: (1) Simplified Molecular-Input Line-Entry System (SMILES)~\cite{weininger1988smiles}, a linear notation describing the molecular structure using short ASCII strings based on a graph traversal algorithm; (2) SELF-referencIng Embedded Strings (SELFIES)~\cite{krenn2020self}, which avoids syntactical invalidity by enforcing the chemical validity rules in a formal grammar table.

 \textbf{Graph-based}.
-Two-dimensional (2D) graphs can intuitively define molecular identities to a first approximation (ignoring stereochemistry): the nodes and edges represent the atoms and bonds.
+Two-dimensional (2D) graphs can intuitively define molecular identities to a first approximation (ignoring stereochemistry\footnote{Incorporating certain stereochemical information in 2D molecular graphs is possible through various approaches~\cite{andersen2017chemical,pattanaik2020message,adams2021learning}.}): the nodes and edges represent the atoms and bonds.
 There are two main assembling strategies for molecular graphs: (1) an atom-based assembly strategy~\cite{zhou2019optimization} that adds or modifies atoms and bonds one at a time, which covers all valid chemical space; (2) a fragment-based assembling strategy~\cite{jin2018junction} that summarizes common molecular fragments and operates one fragment at a time.
 Note that fragment-based strategy could also include atom-level operation.

 \textbf{Synthesis-based}.
 Most of the above assembly strategies can cover a large chemical space, but an eventual goal of molecular design is to physically test the candidate; thus, a desideratum is to explore synthesizable candidates only.
 Designing molecules by assembling synthetic pathways from commercially-available starting materials and reliable chemical transformation adds a constraint of synthesizability to the search space.
 This class can be divided into template-free~\cite{bradshaw2020barking} and template-based~\cite{gao2021amortized} based on how to define reliable chemical transformations, but we will not distinguish between them in this paper as synthesis-based strategy is relatively less explored in general.